studyathome-internationally/rehabilitationstechnik/docs/en/chapter6.md

    The cochlea (_cochlea_) is a spiral duct embedded in the cranial bone, in which the two-part membranous cochlear duct (_scala media_ or _ductus cochlearis_) is vibrationally attached.
    Thus the cochlea consists of three fluid-filled ducts.
-   In the center the membranous cochlear duct, filled with endolymph[^13] and having a triangular cross-section, above it the atrial staircase (_scala vestibuli_) and below it the tympanic staircase (scala tympani).
+   In the center the membranous cochlear duct, filled with endolymph[^13] and having a triangular cross-section, above it the vestibular duct (_scala vestibuli_) and below it the tympanic duct (scala tympani).
    The latter two passages are filled with perilymph[^13].
    Just before the end of the scroll (_helicotrema_), the membranous scroll passage ends blindly, so that the two staircases merge there (<<fig:cochlea>> and <<fig:cross-cut-through-cochlea>>).